Arxcis/adventofcode2020/CONTRIBUTING.md

 ## How are solutions tested?

 Every solution gets the `input`-challenge delivered to `stdin`, and every solution is expected to answer, by writing the `output`-answer to `stdout`.
+This is identical for every language.

 ```sh
 #!/bin/bash